DenysReryt/Falsk_MyStocks/documentation/SRS.md

 The list displays the following columns:

 + Code - unique auction code;
-+ Company - the company to which the stocks belong, you can click on and go to the page with the information about users who own stocks in the company and the amount of these stocks for each user;
++ Company - the company to which the stocks belong;
 + Sector - the industry in which the company operates;
 + Amount - the number of all stocks of a given company;
 + Price ($) - price for the one stock;